 NHSAEF is a 501(c)(3) non-profit, all-volunteer organization.
 Gifts support student scholarships and teacher grants for Northwood arts education.

-NHSAEF is a proud member of ArtsNC, the statewide advocacy organization for the arts.
+NHSAEF is a proud member of ArtsNC, the statewide advocacy organization for the arts and arts education.